Article by: Content Team

 Cortisol and Addinsonian Crisis

-After a super stressful situation such as a car crash, healthy people feel a surge of cortisol.
-This hormone rush helps you cope with the stress and any injuries you may have incurred.
-People living with Addison's cannot produce ortisol and will need a hydrocortisone injection to replace the cortisol to avoid being overwhelmed by adrenalin and prevent an adrenalin crisis.
+People living with Addison's cannot produce cortisol.
+They will need a hydrocortisone injection to replace the cortisol to avoid being overwhelmed by adrenalin and prevent an adrenalin crisis.
 Sufferers should wear medical bracelets indicating their condition, so anybody at the scene can identify any issues quickly.

 How Can You Maintain Healthy Cortisol Levels?

-• Maintain a good circadian rhythm: Go to bed and get up and at the same time every day; this helps maintain a healthy hormone balance.
+• Maintain a good circadian rhythm: Go to bed and get up at the same time every day; this helps maintain a healthy hormone balance.
 Lack of sleep can drop testosterone and raise stress hormones.

 • Try meditating: Meditation slows down your mind and allows your body to relax, reducing cortisol levels.
 This method is proven to reduce the harmful risks of extreme stress, such as high blood pressure, psychiatric disorder, and even migraines.

-Maintaining healthy hormone levels can be tricky as a man's testosterone levels inevitably drop the associated negative symptoms can start to creep in.
-Weight around the middle, loss of libido, brain fog, inability to gain muscle, and general lethargy can all start to creep in.
-These adverse symptoms can lead to a guy losing confidence, losing their lust for life, and causing excessive physical and psychological stress.
+Weight around the middle, loss of libido, brain fog, inability to gain muscle, and low energy can all creep in.
+These symptoms can lead to a guy losing confidence, losing their lust for life, and causing excessive physical and psychological stress.
 Factors we now know cause the stress hormone to kick in, hammering testosterone even more.

 Testosterone Therapy and Cortisol

 Bioidentical hormone replacement therapy (BHRT) therapy is now an excellent option for guys who want to tackle the overall picture.
-BHRT has so many benefits that can, in the long run, help reduce stress from your life and get things back in your control.
-By optimizing your testosterone level and getting fit and healthy, you can rewind the clock and grab your youthfulness with both hands.
+BHRT has so many benefits that can help reduce stress from your life and get things back in your control.

 Unsurprisingly, testosterone replacement therapy can significantly reduce stress levels.
 This list of benefits is closely related.